CARL BERRIMAN

 JO WEAVER

-I have been a run leader for a couple of years now.
+I have been a run leader for a number of years now.
 I enjoy the Tuesday night sessions helping such a friendly bunch to have fun and keep fit.

 Thursday group runs with 4b explore numerous pubs and places to eat and drink after the run.
 It has been a great way to socialise and talk about running, races, and life in general!